vetienne74/hpcscan/README.md

 Outputs the following files: `PropaEigenModeRef.proc0.grid.info`, `PropaEigenModeRef.proc0.grid.bin`, `PropaEigenModePrn.proc0.grid.info` and `PropaEigenModePrn.proc0.grid.bin`

-> Writing grids on disks slows down the code and shouldn't be combined with performance measurements
+:warning: Writing grids on disks slows down the code and shouldn't be combined with performance measurements

-> Grids can be of large size and can quickly reach your available disk space
+:warning: Grids can be of large size and can quickly reach your available disk space

 **Output debug traces**

 The code is equipped with debug traces that can be activated with the option `-debug <LEVEL>` where LEVEL can be set to `light`, `mid` or `full` (minimum, middle and maximum level of verbosity).
-It can useful to activate them when developping/debugging to understand the behavior of the code.
+It can be useful to activate them when developping/debugging to understand the behavior of the code.
 When activated, debug traces are written by each MPI proc in an ASCII file with name `hpcscan.debug.proc<ID>.log` where ID is the MPI rank.

-> Debug traces slow down the code and shouldn't be combined with performance measurements
+:warning: Debug traces slow down the code and shouldn't be combined with performance measurements

 # Performance benchmarks

-> **These benchmarks are intensive tests that require to run on HPC platforms**
+:warning: **These benchmarks are intensive tests that require to run on HPC platforms**

-> Maximum memory required per node (device) is 20 GB
+:bell: Maximum memory required per node (device) is 20 GB

-> At maximum, 8 computing nodes (devices) are used
+:bell:  At maximum, 8 computing nodes (devices) are used

-> Benchmarks are independent and can be used as is or configured according to your system if needed
+The benchmarks are independent and can be used as is or configured according to your system if needed.

 **Test cases description**